SSahithiii/InventoryPortal/README.md

 - Provides **manual and automatic rollback**

 ---
-##Points to note while running and testing locally
+## Points to note while running and testing locally

+- Fork this repository
 - While running on remote machine pass values to secrets
-- ## 🔐 GitHub Secrets Required
+- ## 🔐 GitHub Secrets Required (Under repo settings --> Secrets and Variables --> Variables --> Actions --> New Repo Secret --> Give Name of the secret and the value .

 - **EC2_HOST** — IP or DNS of EC2 server
 - **EC2_USERNAME** — SSH user for EC2 (e.g., `ubuntu`)